kaymen99/ClassyDogs-NFT-Project/README.md

 ![Capture d’écran 2022-07-04 à 18 58 28](https://user-images.githubusercontent.com/83681204/177201365-c446e19d-f5c8-4ee8-bf58-afbc9051f646.png)

-The dashboard can be only be accessed by the nft contract owner from the account window when clicking on the account button in the top of the page, it gives the owner the possibility of withdraw the contract balance, changing nft minting parametres or changing contract state (whitelisting, presale, public sale):
+The dashboard can only be accessed by the nft contract owner from the account window when clicking on the account button in the top of the page, it gives the owner the possibility of withdraw the contract balance, changing nft minting parametres or changing contract state (whitelisting, presale, public sale):

 ![Capture d’écran 2022-08-03 à 21 07 41](https://user-images.githubusercontent.com/83681204/182701220-af3fd413-18dc-4f51-b253-674e0d85a863.png)